 - inflation or changes in political and economic conditions;

 - logistical challenges, including extended container port congestion, and higher logistics costs;

 - unstable regulatory environments;

 - changes in import and export duties;

-- · domestic and foreign customs and tariffs;
+- domestic and foreign customs and tariffs;

-- currency rate fluctuations;
+- · currency rate fluctuations;

 - trade restrictions;

-- labor or civil unrest;
+- labor or civil unrest:

+- disputes in our relationships with certain contract manufacturers or suppliers;

-- communications challenges; and
+- · communications challenges; and

 - other restraints and burdensome taxes.

 These factors have had in the past and are currently having an adverse effect on our ability to efficiently and cost effectively source our purchased components overseas.
-In particular, if the U.S. dollar were to depreciate significantly against the currencies in which we purchase raw materials from foreign suppliers, our cost of goods sold could increase materially, which would adversely affect our results of operations.
 In addition, we are experiencing higher logistics costs due to the current challenging supply chain environment.
+Additionally, if the U.S. dollar were to depreciate significantly against the currencies in which we purchase raw materials from foreign suppliers, our cost of goods sold could increase materially, which would adversely affect our results of operations.